PraphulSamavedam/praphulsamavedam-github.io/_teaching/2014-teaching.md

 <sup>th</sup> class in my first year intentionally so that I can teach them till their 10<sup>th</sup> class
  throughout all my 4 years of undergraduate studies at Birla Institute of Technology and Science, Pilani (BITS-Pilani).I have taught mathematics, science subjects for them.
 The average of student's marks improved by nearly 2%.
 This first chance provided me the opportunity to teach, set paper and grade nearly 60 students.
+I have additionally taken up to be part of evaluation team.

+Achievements
+- First ever paper evaluation team lead of 4 volunteers to achieve evaluation time less than 7 hours for 140+ papers.
+- Average marks of my mathematics and science students increased by nearly 7%.